-The estimation of the vertical scale height in the bar torque method might appear problematic if the radial scale length of the disk is not well known.
-Probably no detailed 2D multi-component decompositions can be applied at high redshifts.
-However, a one dimensional bulge/disk decomposition using an azimuthally averaged image is even better to estimate h_R in a reliable manner.
-It was shown by Laurikainen et al. (2006) that the 1D method gives very similar h_R -values to the more sophisticated 2D multi-component approach.
-In order to estimate the vertical scale height, we should also be able to classify the morphological type of the galaxy.
-However, in order to use the empirical relation of de Grijs (1998), it is enough to divide the disk galaxies into 3 different Hubble type bins.
+The estimation of the vertical scaleheight in the bar torque method might appear problematic if the radial scalelength of the disc is not well known.
+Probably no detailed 2D multicomponent decompositions can be applied at high redshifts.
+However, a 1D bulge/disc decomposition using an azimuthally averaged image is even better to estimate h_R in a reliable manner.
+It was shown by Laurikainen et al. (2006) that the 1D method gives very similar h_R values to the more sophisticated 2D multicomponent approach.
+In order to estimate the vertical scaleheight, we should also be able to classify the morphological type of the galaxy.
+However, in order to use the empirical relation of de Grijs (1998), it is enough to divide the disc galaxies into three different Hubble type bins.
 Also, no ad hoc knowledge of the barred properties is required.
-In case we have no information of the morphological type of the galaxy, we can use the $z_0/r{K{20}}$ ratio to estimate the vertical thickness, in which case we can still measure the bar strength within \pm 15%.
-Finally, it was shown by Laurikainen & Salo (2002) that the bar torque method is practically independent of the model used for the vertical distribution of the light, as long as the scale height is fixed; therefore for simplicity an exponential function has generally been used.
+In case we have no information of the morphological type of the galaxy, we can use the $z_0/r{K{20}}$ ratio to estimate the vertical thickness, in which case we can still measure the bar strength within ± 15 per cent.
+Finally, it was shown by Laurikainen & Salo (2002) that the bar torque method is practically independent of the model used for the vertical distribution of the light, as long as the scaleheight is fixed; therefore for simplicity, an exponential function has generally been used.

-Based on the above discussion we believe that the bar torque approach is promising for characterizing bars even at high redshifts, providing useful complementary information to the bar ellipticity.
+Based on the above discussion, we believe that the bar torque approach is promising for characterizing bars even at high redshifts, providing useful complementary information to the bar ellipticity.
 Both the ellipticity and the bar torque are affected by the underlying axisymmetric potential, usually the bulge.
-However, the bar torque seems to be a better indicator of the systematic differences between bars in the Hubble sequence: Q_g increases toward later types (Laurikainen et al. 2004b, 2007), whereas ε is maintained nearly constant in all Hubble types (Menéndez-Delmestre et al. 2007; Laurikainen et al. 2007; Marinova & Jogee 2007).
+However, the bar torque seems to be a better indicator of the systematic differences between bars in the Hubble sequence: Q_g increases towards later types (Laurikainen et al. 2004b, 2007), whereas ε is maintained nearly constant in all Hubble types (Laurikainen et al. 2007; Marinova & Jogee 2007; Menéndez-Delmestre et al. 2007).